For every star on GitHub, we'll donate $2 to clean up our waterways. Star us now!

-Most of Meltano’s features are available without installing any additional packages.
+Most of Meltano's features are available without installing any additional packages.
 However, some niche or environment-specific features require the installation of Python extras.
-The following extras are currently supported:

-- Support for Microsoft SQL Servers3
+• mssql - Microsoft SQL Server.

-- Support for using Azure Blob Storage as a state backendMeltano extensions are lightweight executables which allow you to integrate existing data tools with Meltano.
+Meltano extensions are lightweight executables which allow you to integrate existing data tools with Meltano.
 Extensions allow the developer to add additional features like pre/post-hooks to run before/after Meltano executes the application, as well enabling project scaffolding to be customized for each plugin.
 This project scaffolding was previously accomplished via files bundles.

 The Meltano Extension Developer Kit (EDK) was created to make it easier for developers to build Meltano extensions.
 For more information on how to build your own EDK-based Meltano extension, see the EDK docs.